-There are nine different planning approval pathways in NSW.
+There are 9 different planning approval pathways in NSW.
 The size and scale of the development will determine which of the assessment pathways is appropriate.

 Many types of minor home renovations and small building projects such as the erection of a carport, balcony, deck or garden shed don't need a planning or building approval.
 These types of projects are called exempt development.
 As long as the building project meets specific development standards and land requirements, no planning or building approval is needed.